12 Completely Outdated SEO Practices You Should Avoid

 SEO is about keywords, right?

-So, loading up our webpages with keywords — especially the same high-value keyword we are aggressively targeting throughout the website — is going to help us show up higher in search, thus outranking out competition?
+So, loading up our webpages with keywords – especially the same high-value keyword we are aggressively targeting throughout the website – is going to help us show up higher in search, thus outranking our competition.
+Right?

 Absolutely not.